i486/VxKex/README.md

 **A:** Yes.
 There is no problem with ESUs.

+**Q: Do console applications work with VxKex?**

+**A:** Yes.
+After you have enabled VxKex for a program you can use it through the command prompt as normal.

 **Q: Can I use this with Windows 8 or 8.1?**

 **A:** VxKex is designed for use only with Windows 7.
 If you use Windows 8 or 8.1,